Kosovo-Serbia Agreement: Why is the Trump Administration Fast-Tracking a Hasty Deal?

 Kosovo-Serbia Agreement: Why is the Trump Adminiatration Fast-Tracking a Hasty Deal?
-By Teuta Kukleci has been originally published by Peace Research Institute Oslo on PRIO Blogs.
+By Teuta Kukleci was originally published by Peace Research Institute Oslo on PRIO Blogs.

 Teuta Kukleci is a M.Phil. student in Peace and Conflict Studies at the University of Oslo and a research assistant at Peace Research Institute Oslo.
 She specializes in possibilities and challenges for peacebuilding, peacekeeping and transitional justice, with a focus on the Western Balkans.
 Teuta Kukleci is Norvegian of Croatian and Kosovan descent. @TeutaKukleci